cliffeby/DuckpinV001/README.md

 ### _Pseudocode and why_
 #### Setup
-My initial exploration of Python on an RPI showed the value of functions and the need for several initial settings.
+My initial exploration of Python on an RPI showed the value of functions and the need for configuration settings.
 Early efforts focused on:
 -	Camera settings
   o	Resolution, framerate and field of view relationships o	Rotation